BASE44DEVS

 Engagement letter

 Written scope, named engineer, fixed price, deliverables, timeline.
-Inside two business hours of the call.
+Inside two business hours.

 3. Step 03